 Your kids aren’t the only ones you can dress up for the ultimate funny Christmas card idea.
 If your cat or dog is used to being the center of attention in your family, consider making them the star of your Christmas card.
 Buy them a themed hat, place them front and center in your Christmas decorations, and start taking photos.

-If you think of your coworkers as your office family, consider sending out a company Christmas card.
-Include a photo from a corporate holiday party, team event, or even product launch and make sure to send it to your favorite customers.
+If you think of your friends as family, consider sending out a Christmas card featuring the entire group.
+Include a photo from a holiday party, event, or even night out on the town and make sure to send it to your loved ones.

 16. New Year, New Perspective